nposdalj/PropaMod/README.md

   * Specify minimum depth, maximum depth, and step for polar plots

 #### U.2.3 Output
-Every time `bellhopDetRange.m` is run, it creates new folders (with a name in the format YYMMDDx, where x is one letter of the alphabet) under the intermediate, save, and plot directories.
+Every time `bellhop_PropMod.m` is run, it creates new folders (with a name in the format YYMMDDx, where x is one letter of the alphabet) under the intermediate, save, and plot directories.

 In the intermediate and save directories, this folder contains subfolders for each frequency specified by the user for this run.
 A .txt file listing the input parameters for this run is also included.
 In turn, the frequency subfolders include one of the following for each radial:
 * Bathymetry (.bty) file